-GUEST POST: Dan currently splits time between Israel and the Philippines, working on his website about the Philippines.
-This post is about one of his favorite sandwiches in the world, Sabich.
+EDITOR’S NOTE: Traveleater Dan Barmatz splits time between Israel and the Philippines.
+This post is about one of his favorite sandwiches in the world, the Sabich.

 When debating on the national dish of Israel, most will say it’s falafel.
 While falafel has all the fame, it is its lesser known cousin – sabich – that will be declared as the national dish by many Israelis.
 It sure is my personal favorite among all our local street food.
 So what is this sandwich all about?
 It is a glorious synergy between pita bread, egg, eggplant, and vegetable salad, with humus tahini, and amba (components to be elaborated on later).

 There is a huge debate about the origin of the dish.
 It’s said to have come with the Iraqi Jews, but if you went to Iraq in the 60s and asked around where can you get it, no one would know what you are talking about (as I was once told by my friend’s grandmother who was born in Iraq).
 That makes it genuinely Israeli, unlike much of the cuisine here.
 Many claim that the origin of the name is from the Arabic word for morning – sabach – because this dish was supposedly eaten on shabat morning, while others say it is the acronym of the main components of the dish.

 But probably its name is derived from its inventor’s name – Sabich Halabi – who opened the first shop selling the sandwich in 1961.
 It was basically the ingredients of the Jewish Iraqi breakfast put inside a pita.
 With no name for the dish, people who visited his small stall which rapidly gained popularity started to call it after his name.
 Nowadays, you can find it in London and Los Angeles among other cities around the world.